How to begin, maintain and improve your meditation practise, from the writings of spiritual Master Sri Chinmoy.

 and tomorrow's perfection will come and touch your life today.

 compiled by members of the Sri Chinmoy Centre

-Most of the links below are to Radio Sri Chinmoy, which contains a large collection of meditative music by Sri Chinmoy and his students.
+Most of the links below are to the Radio Sri Chinmoy site, which contains a large collection of meditative music by Sri Chinmoy and his students.